Seasonal Affective Disorder (The Winter Blues) and Vitamin D

 The condition of being affected by seasonal changes is called Seasonal Affective Disorder (SAD), and it is extremely common.
 It results from a deficiency of Vitamin D, a vital hormone whose precursor Vitamin D3 is derived from sunlight exposure.
 As the sun gets weaker our Vitamin D levels begin to drop.

-Vitamin D is famously important for Calcium absorbtion from the digeative tract which keeps your bones strong and your muscles functioning properly.
+Vitamin D is famously important for Calcium absorption from the digestive tract which keeps your bones strong and your muscles functioning properly.

 However, Vitamin D also has a role in cognitive function and is very important in mood regulation.